Singapore Freshers' Event

 Such volunteers can also provide an extra pair of hands for setting up, registering attendees and clearing up afterwards.
-Furthermore, your Group could benefit from staying in touch with these potential members of the future.
+Furthermore, your Group is likely to benefit from staying in touch with these potential members of the future.

-- help to recruit volunteers is available from the Alumni Engagement team, to organisers who request such help, when registering their events, before the first deadline.
-The opportunity will be promoted to current students and recent graduates, and those with an interest will be put in touch with you.
+- help to recruit volunteers is available, from the Alumni Engagement team, to organisers who register their events by the first deadline.
+The opportunity will be promoted to current students and recent graduates, and anyone expressing an interest will be put in touch with you.
 You might find it helpful to read the volunteer role profile.
 Please note we cannot guarantee the recruitment of volunteers

 - if your Group has hosted a Freshers' Event before, why not invite back previous attendees and volunteers?